“What the %!#& Have I Done to Myself?”: Why Cursing during the Storytelling Process Is Perfectly Normal

 The first step in wrestling with your story is accepting the fact that the woods are dark, and your well-lit lantern will always at some point go out.
 The next step is to feel your way through the darkness, wrestling in the experience until your eyesight adjusts to the challenge, and you can make your way through and find yourself on the path and out of the woods once more.

 This wrestling is no easy feat and often comes with a few frustrations along the way.
-Every storyteller we’ve ever known—and certainly each of our very own clients at RTC—commits to the process only to experience a kind of alienating pain in the woods, wrestling with their story.
+Every storyteller we’ve ever known—and certainly each of our very own storytellers at RTC—commits to the process only to experience a kind of alienating pain in the woods, wrestling with their story.

 With no end in sight, one person describes it this way: “[I] took a nap, cried wondering what the f**k I’d done to myself, and then the sun came out . . . all the consternation today was my body wrestling with words—words—and me looking at myself as if I were an alien . . . and yet, and yet . . . once you say these words to a loving audience who doesn’t judge, you are going to be a bird without a cage.”